lielbin1/ScannerOfPrograms/README.md

+#Weakness Vulnerability
-# A project as part of an internship at "Rezilion", cyber-security start-up.
+### A project as part of an internship at "Rezilion", cyber-security start-up.

 Vulnerability scanner for software installed on the computer in the Windows operating system.